mxaddict/www.codedmaster.com/_posts/2016-8-23-setup-ghetto-skype-on-ubuntu-or-debian.md

 wget https://github.com/stanfieldr/ghetto-skype/releases/download/v1.4.1/ghetto-skype_1.4.1_amd64.deb
 ```

-NOTE: you can check for the other versions of [Ghetto Skype][skype_ghetto] on it's [releases page](https://github.com/stanfieldr/ghetto-skype/releases){:target="_blank"}
+NOTE: You can check for the other versions of [Ghetto Skype][skype_ghetto] on it's [releases page](https://github.com/stanfieldr/ghetto-skype/releases){:target="_blank"}

-After the download has completed successfully, we should do a checksum to make sure it's not corrupted or anything.
+After the download has completed, we should do a checksum to make sure it's not corrupted or anything.

 ```bash
 md5sum ghetto-skype_1.4.1_amd64.deb